Mechanical ventilation: Modes

-Types of Ventilation
+Types

 Carl Gunnar Engström invented in 1950 one of the first intermittent positive pressure ventilator, which delivers air straight into the lungs using an endotracheal tube placed into the windpipe.

 Positive pressure

 The design of the modern positive-pressure ventilators were based mainly on technical developments by the military during World War II to supply oxygen to fighter pilots in high altitude.
 Such ventilators replaced the iron lungs as safe endotracheal tubes with high-volume/low-pressure cuffs were developed.
 The popularity of positive-pressure ventilators rose during the polio epidemic in the 1950s in Scandinavia and the United States and was the beginning of modern ventilation therapy.
 Positive pressure through manual supply of 50% oxygen through a tracheostomy tube led to a reduced mortality rate among patients with polio and respiratory paralysis.
 However, because of the sheer amount of man-power required for such manual intervention, mechanical positive-pressure ventilators became increasingly popular.

 Positive-pressure ventilators work by increasing the patient's airway pressure through an endotracheal or tracheostomy tube.
 The positive pressure allows air to flow into the airway until the ventilator breath is terminated.
-Then, the airway pressure drops to zero, and the elastic recoil of the chest wall and lungs push the tidal volume — the breath-out through passive exhalation.
+Then, the airway pressure drops to zero, and the elastic recoil of the chest wall and lungs push the tidal volume—the breath-out through passive exhalation.